Phlebotomist Salary by Experience: Entry Level to Senior Pay 2026

 $57,580

-Senior phlebotomists at established healthcare systems can reach the top of the BLS range.
-Those who become Phlebotomy Supervisors or Lab Section Managers can exceed $60,000.
-Travel phlebotomy companies serving mobile blood drives often pay senior techs premium per-visit rates.
+Senior phlebotomists at established healthcare systems can reach the top of the BLS wage range.
+Those who become phlebotomy supervisors or lab section coordinators can exceed $60,000.
+Travel phlebotomy companies serving mobile blood drives and corporate wellness programs often pay senior technicians premium per-visit rates of $30-$40 per draw event.

 How to Advance Your Phlebotomy Career Faster